Farmhouses of Brugherio

-The old farmhouses of Brugherio were agricultural structures typical of the Po-Valley in Lombardy, which gave its name to the surrounding areas as well, roughly corresponding to fractional towns in which Brugherio was divided.
-The union of the various small rural municipalities in which the territory was fragmented gave birth in 1866 to the municipality of Brugherio.
-Some are still visible: Bindellera, Casecca, Cattoni, Comolli, Dorderio, Guzzina, Increa, Modesta (called also Del Bosco), Moia, Occhiate (with Occhiate's mill), Pareana, San Cristoforo, Sant'Ambrogio, San Paolo and Torazza.
+The old farmhouses of Brugherio were agricultural structures typical of the Po Valley in Lombardy, which derived its name from the surrounding areas, roughly corresponding to fractional towns in which Brugherio was divided.
+The union of the various small rural municipalities in 1866 gave birth to the municipality of Brugherio.
+Some fragmented towns are still visible, namely: Bindellera, Casecca, Cattoni, Comolli, Dorderio, Guzzina, Increa, Modesta (called also Del Bosco), Moia, Occhiate (with Occhiate's mill), Pareana, San Cristoforo, Sant'Ambrogio, San Paolo and Torazza.

 Architecture

 Isolated in the countryside (as Sant'Ambrogio, Guzzina and Occhiate) or unified in a rural agglomeration (as Cassina Baraggia and San Damiano), the farms were the core of peasant life.
 They had closed courts and shared architectural characteristics of farms on the plains north of Milan.
-In such designs the yard was intended to functionally link the property, having a central role in the agricultural chain of production (as occurred in Po-valley companies).
-Around the courtyard, usually very large, four buildings opened: two porches on the ground floor, topped by a railing leading to the residential upper floor; the third belonged to stables and barns; and the fourth was originally made up of small rooms used as latrines.
-The houses were so arranged: in the ground floor there were a kitchen, pantry, closets and the living room, bedrooms being upstairs.
-At the center of the courtyard one could find water well.
+In such designs, the yard was intended to functionally link the property, having a central role in the agricultural chain of production (as occurred in Po-valley companies).
+Around the courtyard, usually four very large buildings are opened: two porches on the ground floor, topped by a railing leading to the residential upper floor; the third belonged to stables and barns; and the fourth was originally made up of small rooms used as latrines.
+The houses were arranged properly—in the ground floor there was kitchen, pantry, closets and living room.
+Bedrooms are placed upstairs.
+At the center of the courtyard, one could find water well.